kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Through Documentation

-**Trish's step-by-step approach**: *"Documentation is how we share knowledge with the world.
-Your ability to explain things clearly is incredibly valuable."*
+**Trish's step-by-step approach**: *"Documentation is how we share knowledge with the world!
+Your ability to explain things clearly is incredibly valuable.
+Let's make it absolutely gorgeous!"*

 1. **Identify gaps** in the existing documentation
 2. **Propose improvements** through issues or discussions